Kent Cochrane: Early life

 Kent Cochrane was born on August 5, 1951, as the oldest of five children.
 They grew up in the suburbs of Toronto, Ontario.
-After attending a community college to study business administration, he obtained a job at a manufacturing plant, which he held until the time of his motorcycle accident.
+After attending a community college to study business administration, he obtained a quality control job at a manufacturing plant, which he held until the time of his motorcycle accident.

 Accident and neurological damage

-In October 1981, Cochrane was involved in a single-vehicle accident on his way home from his job at a manufacturing plant when the motorcycle he was riding veered off of an exit ramp.
-He suffered a traumatic brain injury.
+In October 1981, Cochrane suffered a traumatic brain injury in a motorcycle accident.
 Upon arrival at a hospital, Cochrane was experiencing clonic epileptic seizures and was unconscious.
 Surgery to remove a left-side subdural hematoma was successful.
-After a few days in the hospital, Cochrane was able to respond to simple commands.
-After one week he was able to recognize his mother.
-A follow up CT scan revealed a chronic bilateral frontal subdural hematoma, enlarged ventricles and sulci, and left occipital lobe infarction.
+After a few days, Cochrane was able to respond to simple commands, and after a week was able to recognize his mother.
+A follow-up CT scan revealed a chronic bilateral frontal subdural hematoma, enlarged ventricles and sulci, and left occipital lobe infarction.

 Upon arrival at a rehabilitation facility, Cochrane was able to recognize friends and family, but still exhibited slower thinking ability, as well as partial right side paralysis and vision problems with his right eye.
 Upon his discharge from the rehabilitation facility in July 1982, the full extent of Cochrane's neurological injuries was determined.
 He had severe injury to his medial temporal lobes, along with almost complete bilateral hippocampal loss.
 Ultimately, his neurological profile stabilized, as seen in CT scans he received once each decade following the accident.